 Gaemon was spared by King Aegon on account of his age and made a ward of the Crown.
 Essie, his mother, confessed under torture that the boy's true father had been a silver-haired Lysene oarsman and not the king.
 Lowborn and unworthy of the sword, Essie, along with Sylvenna Sand and twenty seven other meembers of Gaemon's court were hanged from the battlements of the Red Keep.

-Gaemon was taken into the royal household, befriending Aegon III Targaryen and becoming his constant companion, his whipping boy after Lord Unwin Peake came to power, and later, for some years, food taster.
+Gaemon was taken into the royal household, befriending Aegon III Targaryen and becoming his constant companion.
+The Red Keep'ss new master-at-arms, Ser Gareth Long, recommended to Lord Unwin Peake that Gaemon become the king's whipping boy, and Ser Gareth punished Gaemon harshly if King Aegon ever failed to met Ser Gareth's standards.
+Later Gaemon became the king's food taster.
 He died of poison that had been intended for the king or his queen Daenaera Velaryon.

 - Girls should henceforth be equal with boys in matters of inheritance

 - The poor be given bread and beer in times of famine

 - Men who lost limbs in war must be fed and housed afterward by whichever lord they had been fighting for when the loss took place

 - Husbands who beat their wives should themselves be beaten, regardless of the motive for the chastisement

 - See the Gaemon Palehair calculation